 Day 3Bleialf – Ouren (24.5 km; + 363 m) This stage takes place mainly on small dirt or tarmac roads.
 It does not present any difficulties.
 The few climbs (only one steep one before Habscheid) and the long descent to Ouren should not scare you.

 Day 5Clervaux – Pommerloch (25.4 km; +806 m) This stage is not very difficult even if the itinerary plays leapfrog with the valleys and plateaus.
 This is how several climbs are reported.
 At first, after Clervaux… Then, 5 km further on after the village of Drauffelt.
-Finally, just before the turns of Knaphoscheid and Escheweiler.
+Finally, just before the villages of Knaphoscheid and Escheweiler.
 The hike allows you to admire some beautiful traditional villages.

 Day 6Pommerloch – Bastogne (22 km; + 434 m) With this stage, you reach Bastogne, city of memory.
 Initially flat, the Luxembourg route includes a long climb and then a short but steep hill just before the border.
 Then, in its Belgian part, the course is relatively hilly but without any particular difficulty.
 You will have the opportunity to visit the city and the famous Mardasson and the Bastogne War Museum.